rekurzion/pm-training-notes/week3.md

-# Project Charter and Project Management Plan
+# Week 3 - Project Charter and Project Management Plan

 *Proverbs 15:22 - Plans fail for lack of counsel, but with many advisers they succeed*